 - The Peruvian Highlands, or Sierra, is the area of the Andean Mountains, covering 31.8% of national territory and serving as home to about 32% of the country's population (approximately 9.9 million inhabitants).
 This region contains the country's major mineral deposits.

 - The Amazon Rainforest, or Selva, is with 57.5% of the country's territory the largest region, but only about 13% of the Peru's population (approximately 4.0 million inhabitants) live here.
 The area is rich in petroleum, gas and forestry resources.

 The Peruvian economy is classified as upper middle income by the World Bank.
-The country has among other smaller sectors rich deposits of natural resources, huge agricultural potential, good fishing grounds, a traditional textile industry and enormous tourism capacities.
+Peru has among other smaller sectors rich deposits of natural resources, huge agricultural potential, good fishing grounds, a traditional textile industry and enormous tourism capacities.
 It is internationally classifies as a mega-diverse country.

 The Peruvian economy is historically based on the countries geographical conditions; the different climate zones facilitate widespread agriculture, the Andes rich in natural resources allow mining and the Pacific Ocean with its fishful waters makes commercial fishing possible.
 Already the Incas used the existing resources wisely and skillfully.
 They built a vast empire without the need for markets and money just with a system based on trade and service.
 The well-organized state relied on the clever management and refinement of agricultural and mining productivity, a brilliant infrastructure and well-fed manpower.